bloominstituteoftechnology/web-sprint-challenge-javascript-fundamentals/README.md

 4. Describe the four rules of the 'this' keyword.

-5. Why do we need super() in an extended class?

-You are expected to be able to answer questions in these areas.
+5. Why do we need super() in an extended class? super forces an extended child class to inherit values from the parent it is extending from You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions